NUWCDIVNPT/stig-manager/docs/installation-and-setup/installation-and-setup.rst

 STIG Manager OSS Setup and Technical Information
 ##########################################################

 The STIG Manager open-source project provides an API and Web Client.
-The project is ideal for deployment as containerized service components that are part of a fully orchestrated individual or enterprise STIG Manager web application, but can also be run from source code in a Node.js runtime environment.
+The project is ideal for deployment as containerized service components that are part of a fully orchestrated individual or enterprise STIG Manager web application, but can also be run from source code in a Node.js runtime environment, or precompiled binaries.

 Several deployment approaches are described in this document:

 - :ref:`Deploy our sample Docker Compose orchestration<deploy-docker-compose>`
+- :ref:`Deploy our sample Docker Compose orchestration with CAC Authentication and nginx proxy <deploy-docker-compose-CAC>`
 - :ref:`Deploy with Individual Containers <deploy-container>`
 - :ref:`Deploy from Source Code in Node.js runtime environment <deploy-from-source>`
+- :ref:`Deploy precompiled binaries <deploy-with-binaries>`

 A STIG Manager deployment requires at least two other mandatory services, which are freely available but must be provided and configured by the those deploying the STIG Manager instance:
   - An OpenID Connect (OIDC) Provider